-All managers, coaches, assistant coaches and field volunteers must attend either Tulsa Little League Baseball Coaches Training Clinic.
+All managers, coaches, assistant coaches and field volunteers must attend one of the Tulsa National LL coaches meetings.
 You must carry your certification card on you any time you are on the playing field.
 Failure to provide certification card at request of Umpire-In-Chief or League Official will result in manager, coach, assistant coach or field volunteer being asked to leave playing field.